leverh/django4/README.md

 In the end to simplify the process I added a class to the appropriate element, and to the js code a check to ensure that heroImage is not null before proceeding with the checkVisibility logic.
 It worked!

 * I encountered a bug with the password reset option where a user could enter any email address and receieve a reset email.
-When looking for a fix (approx. 3 days to fix and several tries) i discovered I wasn't using the Django built-in password reset option properly.
+When looking for a fix (approx. 3 days to fix and several tries) I discovered I wasn't using the Django built-in password reset option ([Password Reset tutorial](https://simpleisbetterthancomplex.com/tutorial/2016/09/19/how-to-create-password-reset-view.html) and [another](https://django-password-reset.readthedocs.io/en/latest/)) properly.
 I incorporated it eventually in my code and it works just fine now:
 ```python
 class CustomPasswordResetView(PasswordResetView):
     template_name = 'registration/password_reset.html'